Nihal1203/PRODIGY_SE_01/README.md

 # Prodigy_SE
+Requirement:Java must be setup in your local machine
 Follow below steps to run the code
 Steps
 1: To run above code first of all paste the above code in one folder in your local machine.